 C – C peptide levels

 D – Duration of diabetes

 F – Family/friends Support

-BeatO-Novique comprehensive care programs are scientifically proven and help people with type 2 diabetes and pre-diabetes start their journey of diabetes reversal.
-Rather than focussing on weight loss alone, the program addresses the root causes of type 2 diabetes and prediabetes, which are carbohydrate intolerance and insulin resistance, so that you can improve your metabolic health effectively.
+BeatO Comprehensive Diabetes Care Programs are scientifically proven and help people with type 2 diabetes and pre-diabetes start their journey to diabetes reversal.
+Rather than focusing on weight loss alone, the program addresses the root causes of type 2 diabetes and prediabetes, which are carbohydrate intolerance and insulin resistance, so that you can improve your metabolic health effectively.
 Give a missed call at 740-1000-100 to control your diabetes with experts.
 Get a BeatO Smartphone Glucometer for free.